jaredpetersen/ghostlab42reboot/documentation/developer/general.md

 The two displays can be daisy chained together on the same I2C connection since they have different addresses:
 * The 4 digit display board is addressed at 0x63
+* The 4 digit (smaller) display board is addressed at 0x61
 * The 6 digit display board is addressed at 0x60

-The 31FL3730 is a write only device, so no way to verify that the data was received correctly.
+The 31FL3730 is a write only device, so there is no way to verify that the data was received correctly.

 Each digit and associated decimal point are in one register.
 Writing to the register will only update a temporary register and you must write (anything) to the "Update Column Register", 0x0C, to get the display to show what you wrote to these temporary registers.